 My Best Games in the Gruenfeld - Shirov

-About the My Best Games in the Gruenfeld - Shirov
+About My Best Games in the Gruenfeld - Shirov.

 The Gruenfeld Indian is an active and dynamic reply to 1.d4 which can lead to complex and extremely sharp positions.
 So it's no wonder that also Alexei Shirov included this opening which at its debut in tournament practice was called hyper-modern into his repertoire.
 At the candidates final against Vladimir Kramnik in Cazorla in 1998, he exclusively and successfully trusted the Gruenfeld Indian with Black; the victory over Kramnik gave him the right to play a WCH match versus Kasparov.
 In the first part of the DVD Shirov extensively comments his five Black games from the Kramnik match, giving deep insights into opening preparation and match strategy on highest level.
 In the second part Shirov reveals, among other things, how in his opposite-colored bishop endgame against Topalov in Linares in 1998 he found the amazing and unique move, which will secure the game a place in chess history forever.
 This is not the only flash of inspiration the Super Grandmaster will present in his videos Running time: 5:25 hours